Tepehuán Revolt: Revolt

 The Tepehuán attack on the Spaniards, under six war chiefs, most notably Francisco Gogoxito, was well coordinated as nearly simultaneous attacks at missions and Spanish settlements occurred throughout the region.
 100 people were killed in a church at El Zape and a similar number died in Santiago Papasquiaro.
 Only a single Jesuit missionary in Tepehuán territory survived the initial attacks.
-At the first report of the outbreak, and fearing an attack on Durango itself (Guadiana), Governor Gaspar de Alvear arrested 75 local Indian leaders and ordered them executed.
-In December he led an expedition traversing Tepehuán country and rescued 400 Spanish and Indian allies.
-Another expedition consisting of 67 Spanish cavalry and 120 Concho Indian allies set out from Guadalajara in March 1617 and engaged and won several battles with the Tepehuán.
+At the first report of the outbreak, and fearing an attack on Durango itself (Guadiana), Governor Gaspar de Alvear arrested 75 local Indigenous leaders and ordered them executed.
+In December he led an expedition traversing Tepehuán country and rescued 400 Spanish and Indigenous allies.
+Another expedition consisting of 67 Spanish cavalry and 120 Indigenous Concho allies set out from Guadalajara in March 1617 and engaged and won several battles with the Tepehuán.
 In the war against the Tepehuán, the Spanish abandoned their conciliatory "peace by purchase" policy and instead waged a war of "fire and blood" (fuego y sangre).
 They targeted the six war chiefs and killed the last of them, Gogoxito, in March 1618 during the third major Spanish campaign.
 Quautlatas was also killed during the Spanish campaigns.
 However, the death of the war chiefs and Quautlatas did not end the hostilities.
 Tepehuan continued to raid Spanish settlements and then retreat to the mountains for safety.
 One Tepehuan raid on Mapimi left about 100 people dead.

-Despite their initial successes, the Tepehuán were unable to persuade neighboring Indian groups to join their revolt and the Spanish prevailed.
+Despite their initial successes, the Tepehuán were unable to persuade neighboring native groups to join their revolt and the Spanish prevailed.
 In 1618 the missionaries, Jesuits and Franciscans, were allowed to return to their missions.
 The Governor, however, declared that the province was “destroyed and devastated, almost depopulated of Spaniards.
 The…churches were burned.
 The silver mines and their machinery were also burned.”
 It would be half a century before the region returned to its former prosperity.
-The Tepehuán Revolt also caused a revision in Spanish policy toward the Indians.
-Hereafter, the missions and settlements would be better protected by the Army.
+The Tepehuán Revolt also caused a revision in Spanish policy toward the native peoples.
+Hereafter, the missions and settlements would be better protected by the military.

 The revolt was officially declared at an end in 1620 but the Jesuits spent years trying to persuade many of the surviving Tepehuán to come down from the mountains to live at mission stations.
 They still faced hostility when they attempted to establish a mission among the Tepehuán in 1707 and it was 1745 before a large number of Tepehuán baptisms were reported.
 Slowly, the Tepehuán were overwhelmed in numbers by Spanish speakers and absorbed into mestizo society.
-But three groups survived: the northern Tepehuán in Chihuahua and the southeastern and southwestern Tepehuán in southern Durango.
+Three groups didn't: the northern Tepehuán in Chihuahua and the southeastern and southwestern Tepehuán in southern Durango.
 They still retain some of their old customs.
 The northern Tepehuán numbered 6,200 in 2005; the southeastern, 10,600, and the southwestern, 8,700.